tcatm/l3roamd/README.md

 # Intercom Packets

+This documents version 1 of the packet format.

+Intercom packets are UDP-packets that can be interchanged using the node-client-IP or the multicast-address as destination.

-There are currently three packet types used by l3roamd:
+There are three packet types used by l3roamd:

 - SEEK,
 - CLAIM,
 - INFO

 SEEK are usually sent as multicast while CLAIM and INFO are sent as unicast.

-This documents version 1.
+## Addresses
+### Multicast-address
+ff02::5523 will be used as destination for multicast packets.

+### node-client-ip address
+The node-client-ip address is assigned to a node whenever a client connects to a node.
+It is calculated using the clients mac address and the node-client-prefix (parameter -P).

+## Port
+The packets are directed at port 5523.

 ## Header
 Each packet consists of a common header structure: